MGARC9914/network/README.md

 <h2>Actions and Observations</h2>

 <p>
-<li>The first thing we do is install both Windows and Linux virtual machines from azure.</li>
+<li>First, we will create two virtual machines one is going to Windows the other is Linux.</li>
 </p>
 <p>
 <img src="https://i.imgur.com/0dIfWds.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>